Wilto/wilto-makes-food/_src/recipes/mantou.md

 My warning here is that this always beats the hell out of the seasoning on my wok, even if I start with a full pan of cold water and bring it up to heat gradually (never add water to a dry, screaming hot pan, unless you’re looking to remove your seasoning completely).

-{% respimg
-    align="right",
-    src="wok-baskets",
-    alt="A wok on a stovetop, containing a stack of bamboo steamer baskets.", caption="It’s not easy on the wok, but it sure is effective."
-%}

 A flat-bottomed stainless pan would involve a lot more fussing with water levels _and_ direct heat on the bottom of a wooden steamer basket, which isn’t the greatest idea ever.
 Something to raise the baskets off the bottom of the pan might work, but it means giving some of the steam a way to escape if the water level isn’t carefully managed.
 I have a skillet that the steamer baskets juuust barely sit atop, but it feels a little too precarious.
 I even thought about having a second wok for steaming purposes only, but I’m in an apartment kitchen, here—we’ve had to institute a “one in, one out” rule on pots and pans as it is.